samghelms/data-science-studio/packages/WebAssemblyStudio/README.md

 3. add type detection for .py, .js, .yaml, .yml, .json, .ts, .tsx, .c, .cpp, etc. (maybe find the vscode library for this)
 4. add the markdown notebooks
 5. add search functionality
+6. Implement
+7. Fix up jupyter backend interfaces (decide whether closing a tab should also shut down a notebook)
+8. Add a publish option for use with airbnb knowledge repo instances
+9. Workflow building tool for use with airflow
+10. Allow creating new files, folders and deleting files, folders
+11. folders and files can't have the same name -- (is this true of a unix file system as well??)
+12. Save state of file tree before/after file and folder addition/deletion